History of the DFA

-In July 2005 documentary filmmakers in Cape Town met at the Encounters International Documentary Festival and agreed unanimously to form a representative body.
-An interim voluntary committee drafted a mission statement and constitution.
-At a documentary filmmakers’ meeting in Johannesburg in August 2006, a national body was formed.
-The DFA held its first Annual General Meeting on 21 April 2007 where the constitution was unanimously accepted.
+In July 2005 documentary filmmakers in Cape Town met at the Encounters Documentary Festival to discuss the formation of a representative body.
+It was unanimously agreed that there is a need for a documentary filmmakers’ association.
+An interim voluntary committee was set up to draft a mission statement and constitution.
+Suggestions from this workgroup were used as the basis for discussion at a documentary filmmakers’ meeting in Johannesburg in August, where it was agreed that a national body would be established.
+On 21 April 2007 the DFA held it’s first Annual General Meeting and the constitution was unanimously accepted.

 - to actively engage with broadcasters and funders to advance a sustainable production, funding and distribution model for documentary films;

 - to further diversification in all areas of production and by so doing to reflect and encourage the plurality of voices in all geographic regions in South Africa;